michaelaye/cookiecutter-pypackage-minimodern/README.md

 ### Publish

-[The publish workflow]({{cookiecutter.package_name}}/.github/workflows/publish.yml) takes care of publishing your Github releases on Pypi provided that you set the `secrets.PYPI_USERNAME` and `secrets.PYPI_PASSWORD` in <https://github.com/gh-username/project-name/settings/secrets>.
+[The publish workflow]({{cookiecutter.package_name}}/.github/workflows/publish.yml) takes care of publishing your Github releases on Pypi provided that you set the `PYPI_USERNAME` and `PYPI_PASSWORD` secrets in <https://github.com/gh-username/project-name/settings/secrets>.

 Since Pypi is very reluctant to let you remove or overwrite existant releases, it will only run when a release is firts added, so if you mess up a release, you will have to fix manually on Pypi or